maritimeconnectivity/IdentityRegistry/README.md

 The MaritimeCloud realm also contains a client called "setupclient" used in the bootstrap process mentioned below.

+If setting up keycloak in a clustered environment remember to hmac-keystore provider for the realms you have created.

 ## Available REST API
 The API is documented using Swagger/OpenAPI 2.0, and can be obtained from http://localhost:8443/v2/api-docs.